SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 for some Philistine reason or other, then the best single estimate is 94.6%.
 See how that works?
 We report a single best estimate (94.6%) and a confidence interval (89.6% &ndash;
 97.6%) and a confidence level (95%).
-That way, we get the single number people want, but we get a measure of uncertainty: we're 95% certain it's somewhere in that interval, and here's your best bet (typically a median or mode of a Bayesian posterior distribution).
+That way, we get the single number people want, but we get a measure of uncertainty: we're 95% certain it's somewhere in this interval, and here's your best single bet (typically a median or mode of a Bayesian posterior distribution).

 There are about a bajillion ways of computing a confidence interval and its point estimate.
 Those methods are argued about furiously by statisticians.
 But as a consumer of